parbji/Pierre-Arbadji-Engineering-Portfolio/README.md

 # Pierre Arbaji - Aerospace & Mechanical Engineering Portfolio

 Welcome to my engineering portfolio!
-I'm a fourth-year Mechanical Engineering student at McGill University with a Minor in Aerospace Engineering, passionate about aerospace structural design, flight controls, and innovative engineering solutions.
+I'm a fourth-year Mechanical Engineering student at McGill University with a Minor in Aerospace Engineering, passionate about aerospace structural design, mechanical design, flight controls, and innovative engineering solutions.

 ---